 Over the years I have worked with clients who are experiencing or suffering from a wide range of difficulties including: depression, self-harm, suicidal ideation, family breakdown, anger, anxiety, low self-esteem, stress, bereavement, low self-confidence, relationship issues, abuse, disability, trauma and loss.
-I also have experience of working with eating disorders and gender identity and sexuality.

 Sometimes it’s not just about talking about things, the words can feel too hard to find sometimes.
 In those times, I enjoy working creatively with clients to allow them to express their feelings and thoughts through sand play, art and creative exercises.
 Often that allows people to be able to find the words.